 An unsubscribe rate is a measure that indicates the percentage of users who have opted-out from the mailing list after an email campaign.
-Unsubscribe rate impacts email deliverability, so the big number of unsubscribers leads to negative consequences from email service providers like Gmail, Yahoo, and Outlook.
+The unsubscribe rate impacts email deliverability, so a large number of unsubscribers leads to negative consequences from email service providers like Gmail, Yahoo, and Outlook.

 Watch this video, where the expert from Sleeknote gives a framework for reducing the unsubscribe rate and keeping subscribers engaged.

 Marketers monitor the unsubscribe rate to measure email marketing strategy success along with other metrics like open rate and click-through rate.
 With SendPulse, you can track the number of unsubscribes after every email campaign sent.

 Unsubscribes are a sort of a self-cleaning of your mailing list, meaning that unengaged people simply stop communication.
 However, the more users unsubscribe, the more it damages your sender reputation.

 A high unsubscribe rate indicates that some elements of your strategy have gaps and you need to take a closer look at your email campaigns.
 Perhaps the email sending volume is too high, the content is irrelevant to users’ expectations, or your email templates look unprofessional and outdated.

 Before you start recollecting all of the weak points of your emails, learn how to get that unsubscribe rate first.

 To determine the unsubscribe rate, you need to know two metrics: the number of delivered emails and the number of unsubscribes.
 You can find these metrics in the statistics of each email campaign you create with SendPulse.